by Michael Nazarek (RELEASED - 6/24/2026)

-Were you one of those fantasy owners who drafted QB Kyler Murray, RB Christian McCaffrey, WR Chris Godwin, or TE Sam LaPorta last year?
+Were you one of those fantasy owners who drafted QB Lamar Jackson, RB Alvin Kamara, WR Brian Thomas Jr., or TE Mark Andrews last year?
 Unfortunately, these players were some of the many disappointments due to injuries or other unfortunate circumstances.
-Just because they didn't perform last year, doesn't mean they will fail again in 2025, but I want to make sure to point out some of the warning signs which may cause certain players to produce poor fantasy numbers this year.
+Just because they didn't perform last year, doesn't mean they will fail again in 2026, but I want to make sure to point out some of the warning signs which may cause certain players to produce poor fantasy numbers this year.
 I remind everyone that the players on the forthcoming list may produce good fantasy numbers this coming season, but I recommend you think twice before drafting them for your team this year.
 Let the buyer beware!

 Note: The ADP mentioned below for all players applies to 12-team PPR leagues.